 It should be structured in a more obvious manner, starting from J.J.
 Winkelmann and following him in the course of its life (was born, saw the statue, it made an impression, then he wrote the “History…”, then he died).
 Information on the statue and the book are to be given in the context of Winkelmann’s activities, so they have to be placed near the relevant nodes.
 HW: TV is to check that the narrative of “Winkelmann saw Laokoon, which resulted in him writing history of ancient art” fits the diagram of events represented

-Instead of the generic P12 in the presence of (was present at), use relevant subproperties thereof; the same applies for the classes used throughout the diagram. (see below).
+Instead of the generic P12 occurred in the presence of (was present at), use relevant subproperties thereof; the same applies for the classes used throughout the diagram. (see below).
 Use a predefined contour-style for arrows standing for properties connecting classes to underline the relations among properties (Pxx isA Pxx’).
 HW: MD, AK [?]

 It is proposed that the events found in the diagram and the entities participating in them are to be represented following the color-code of 3M.
 HW: GB, SS, AK to get the color-code right.